List of colonial governors and presidents of Madras Presidency: Governors of the French East India Company

-In 1746, Dupleix's deputy, La Bordannais laid siege to Madras and captured the city.
-For the next three years, Madras remained under French Governors, until 1749, when Madras was handed to the British as per the Treaty of Aix-la-Chappele.
-The illustrious Mahe de la Bordannais served as acting Governor for a few months until the appointment of Governor Jean-Jacques Duval d'Eprémesnil, who served until 1749 when Madras reverted to British rule.
+In 1746, Joseph François Dupleix's deputy, Mahé de La Bourdonnais laid siege to Madras and captured the city.
+For the next three years, Madras remained under French governors, until 1749, when Madras was handed to the British as per the Treaty of Aix-la-Chapelle (1748).
+The illustrious de la Bordannais served as acting governor for a few months until the appointment of Governor Jean-Jacques Duval d'Eprémesnil, who served until 1749 when Madras reverted to British rule.

 Presidents of the British East India Company

 During the period between 1746 and 1749, when Madras was under French rule, the British ran a provisional government from Fort St. David, near modern-day Porto Novo.
-In 1752, when Madras had been returned to the British, the then President of Madras, John Saunders, shifted the seat of government from Fort David to Madras.
+In 1752, when Madras had been returned to the British, the then President of Madras, John Saunders, shifted the seat of government from Fort St. David to Madras.
 The British gained a lot of territory during the mid-18th century, so that by the time the French military power was crushed at the Battle of Wandiwash in 1761, the territory under the Presidency of Madras had increased manyfold.
 In 1785, the Province of Madras was created and the President became the Governor of Madras.